kasamikona/Loopy-Tools/CompilerTemplate/README.md

-# Casio Loopy C Compiler Template
+# Casio Loopy Compiler Template

 ### Please do not use my tools or materials here for creating NSFW or offensive content.
 **The demographic of the Loopy including the modern community is not a suitable place for this.**